 - Excellent communication skills, both verbal and written.

 - Ability to work independently, as well as part of a team.

 - Ability to work with a wide variety of people and maintain patients’ rights at all times.

 - Flexibility to work evening, day and occasional night shift.

 - Physical stamina needed for evening, night extended shifts, and weekend work.

 - Ability to concentrate despite interruptions, to tolerate anxiety and remain reflective under stress.
-Must demonstrate an ability to make use of one’s own affects to use them in the service of responding in role.
+Must demonstrate ability to make use of one’s own affects to use them in the service of responding in role.

 "At the Austen Riggs Center nursing is an art, a chance to be creative using the unstructured time and space of relationships with patients, which can be challenging for staff and patients alike.
 The work is hard but there is an openness and freedom to do that work."

 Read a blog written by one of our Primary Charge Nurses on what makes Riggs unique.